zeykatecool/betterElements/README.md

+# Project Status: Archived

+This repository is no longer maintained.

+I am focusing on a new project, [**betterUI**](https://github.com/zeykatecool/betterUI) which is much better than this module.
+Feel free to explore this repository, but i will not update this project.

 # Better Elements for LuaRT
 - This module is made for making better elements for [LuaRT](https://github.com/samyeyo/LuaRT/tree/v1.8.0).
 - It uses `canvas` module for creating new and better elements.